Transport vs protocol

 | Presence and registry | KV buckets cotal_presence_<space> (TTL/stale/delete-derived liveness), cotal_channels_<space> (durable channel config), and the derived membership feed.
 (SPEC §6–§8) |

-| Identity | The instance’s nkey public key = card.id = subject sender token = JWT subject = the id token used in per-instance durable names (identity.ts, SPEC §2). |
+| Identity | The instance’s principal (owner.actor) = card.id = the subject sender tokens = the presence key = the token pair in per-instance durable names; the connection’s nkey is the transport credential, scoping only the per-connection reply inbox (identity.ts, SPEC §2). |

 | Authz and isolation | Operator-signed account per space plus per-profile JWT ACLs built from the shared subject/stream builders (SPEC §9, Appendix B). |